 MONITORING PLAN What (Is the parameter to be monitored?)
 Where (Is the parameter to be monitored?)
 How (Is the parameter to be monitored?)
 When (Define the frequency / or continuous?)
 Why (Is the parameter being monitored?)
-Cost (if not included in project budget) Who (Is responsible for monitoring?) required. buffer) Ecological status - Identify bird or other fauna mortality, presence onsite and nesting onsite.
-Onsite Identification and count of fauna species and mortality onsite (if any).
-Daily inspections All O&M workers to be trained to report carcasses onsite.
-Monitor ecology around the site Not Applicable O&M Lighting Boundaries of the site Visual assessment of directional lighting Quarterly Minimise light spill glare and sky-glow.
-Not Applicable O&M Recruitment policy Not applicable Ratio local, regional, and Moroccan to expatriate labour and women to men Quarterly Provide employment for local population, minimize impact immigrant labour Not Applicable O&M Complaints register Point of contact to be posted at the site entrance Register complaints and how they are addressed Every time there is a complaint Record, address and follow up complaints Not Applicable O&M Community Grievances Isolated households and Edchera HSE team members from the O&M to visit the isolated houses in the area and the village of Edchera to capture potential grievances.
-Quarterly Capture grievances from potentially vulnerable social receptors Not applicable O&M
+Cost (if not included in project budget) Who (Is responsible for monitoring?)
+All O&M workers to be trained to report carcasses onsite.
+See Section 20.1 See Section 20.1 Lighting Boundaries of the site Visual assessment of directional lighting Quarterly Prevent light pollution Not Applicable O&M Recruitment policy Not applicable Ratio local, regional, and Moroccan to expatriate labour and women to men Quarterly Provide employment for local population, minimize impact immigrant labour Not Applicable O&M Complaints register Point of contact to be posted at the site entrance Register complaints and how they are addressed Every time there is a complaint Record, address and follow up complaints Not Applicable O&M Emergency monitoring Not applicable Register emergencies and follow-up-remediation Every time there is an emergency Register emergencies and follow-up-remediation To be covered by the O&M .
+O&M Supervision (during the construction and operation phases) Independent Environmental Audits - Documentation - The auditors will review the environmental and social documentation kept at the facility, Quarterly (construction) Twice a year (operation -first two years) Independent environmental audits provide assurance of Project Company to hire independent NOORo IV Project Company